phalcon-orphanage/docs/en/config.md

 <a name='nested-configuration'></a>
 ## Nested Configuration

-Also to get nested configuration you can use the `Phalcon\Config::path` method.
-This method allows to obtain nested configurations, without caring about the fact that some parts of the path are absent.
+You may easily access nested configuration values using the `Phalcon\Config::path` method.
+This method allows to obtain values, without caring about the fact that some parts of the path are absent.
 Let's look at an example:

 ```php
 <?php